 VNR, MM, YH: Your first attempt at using an MSX for art failed.

 IO: I ended up doing the cover illustration with a NEC PC-100 computer I already had.
 It had a resolution of 512 by 720 pixels, with 16 simultaneous colors from a total of 512 colors.
 By coincidence, the NEC PC-100 was also born from an idea by Mr. Nishi.
 I did that cover with a computer mouse that was used for the first time in Japan.
-I took a picture and delivered it, then I continued doing it that way until the cover of July 1985.
-Kazuhiko Hishi, by then vice president of ASCII, saw it and asked me, “why don’t you draw with the MSX?”
+I took a picture of the screen with a Hasselblad camera (6-centimeters-square film) and delivered it to a printing office, then I continued doing it that way until the cover of July 1985.
+Kazuhiko Nishi, by then vice president of ASCII, saw it and asked me, “why don’t you draw with the MSX?”
 I told him the reason and he said “I’ll adjust the machine specs so it can support Ohno-san’s use.”

 VNR, MM, YH: How was your experience with MSX Magazine?

 IO: I was lucky enough to explore the possibilities of computer graphics in its early period.
 However, I felt it was unfair that those of us involved in CG monopolized the technique.
 I was impressed by the idea of Mr. Nishi of achieving an information revolution with personal computers that were affordable and accessible for children.
 In an essay for MSX Magazine, I compared the graphic functions and capabilities of models created by thirteen different manufacturers, understanding them as expressive tools for pictures and video.
 I highlighted these three benefits: (1) promoting ASCII and the thirteen manufacturers through the popularization of the MSX microcomputer, (2) developing young talents using the MSX as a home electronic appliance to program and create texts and audiovisual materials, (3) evolving my own creation tools for digital picture and video production.15